JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Why do all bands, including the ladder, have faint or have no signal?

-If all the bands on your blot, including the molecular weight ladder, are difficult to see, it could indicate a problem with your technique rather than the protein you're trying to detect.
-Familiarize yourself with the western blot protocol and check the common pitfalls below.
+If all the bands on your blot, including the molecular weight ladder, are difficult to see, it could indicate a problem with the technique rather than the protein you're trying to detect.
+Familiarize yourself with the western blot protocol and check the common causes below.

 Possible causes